dy1z/docs/content/docs/configuration/browsersync.md

 }
 ```

-When a file in these custom watch paths is updated, BrowserSync will trigger a rebuild and will also refresh the browser page.
+When a file in these custom watch paths is updated, Browsersync will trigger a rebuild and will also refresh the browser page.